Trevor Bauer suspended for 2 seasons over sexual assault allegation - NewsBreak

 Bauer last played June 29, 2021, just months after the Dodgers acquired him from the Cincinnati Reds.

-The decision comes days after Bauer announced he was suing his accuser for defamation .Ford recalls thousands of SUVs that can roll away while parked
+The decision comes days after Bauer announced he was suing his accuser for defamation .How La Niña will impact summer

 The Los Angeles County District Attorney’s Office earlier this year declined to file criminal charges against Bauer, citing insufficient evidence.